xcding1212/UHDtst/README.md

 devtools::install_github("xcding1212/UHDtst/UHDtst")
 ```

-Users may also need to  https://www.bioconductor.org/packages/release/bioc/html/multtest.html
+Users may also need to install multtest from  https://www.bioconductor.org/packages/release/bioc/html/multtest.html

 A user's guide can be found at